budouyarn/Arknight-Themed-Web-App/replit.md

 - Relationship: One table to many guests

 **Current Data Source**
-- Static data exported from shared/wedding-data.ts
+- In-memory storage (MemStorage) initialized from shared/wedding-data.ts
 - 10 tables mapped to grid coordinates
 - 50+ guests pre-assigned to tables by faction
-- No database connection active in current implementation
+- Data persists during application runtime and resets on server restart
+- Storage implements IStorage interface for all CRUD operations

 ### Authentication and Authorization